-Eco-friendliness is about more than just recycling your empty soda cans.
+Eco-friendliness and going green is about more than just recycling your empty soda cans.
 It encompasses all the things you can do as a human on this planet to minimize your impact on it as much as possible.
 Here, we’ll talk about some of the simplest ways that you, as a property manager, a landlord, or a homeowner, can reduce the burden you put on Mother Earth, save energy at home, and achieve environmentally friendly real estate.
 You can also head back to our Learning Center

 for more tips on related subjects.